-The basic subdivision of a game of petanque is a mène, pronounced like the English word “men”) is the petanque equivalent of a round in boxing or an inning in baseball.
-Roughly speaking, a mene consists of three activities – placing the circle and throwing the jack, throwing the boules, and the agreement of points.
+The basic subdivision of a game of petanque is a mène, pronounced like the English word “men”.
+Roughly speaking, a mène consists of three activities – placing the circle and throwing the jack, throwing the boules, and the agreement of points.
 A 1971 Canadian Petanque Federation rules booklet defines a mène this way–

 When all of the players have played all of their boules, we say that they have played a mène.
 A game is composed of whatever number of mènes is necessary for one of the teams to score a winning number of points.

 As a subdivision of a game, a mène is similar to an “end” in curling or lawn bowls (a traditional British boules-type game), a “frame” in American bowling, an “inning” in baseball, a “round” in boxing, or a “set” in tennis.
 The English version of the FIPJP rules is a translation into British English (the supervising translator is Mike Pegg, an English umpire), so it translates une mène using the lawn bowls term “an end”.
 When Jean Bontemps made the first American English translation in the 1960s, he translated mène as “inning”.
 American petanque players often refer to a mène as a “round”.
 The most literal English translation of the ordinary French word mène is probably “direction”, as in “First we played in one direction, then we turned around and played in the other direction.”